iodepo/odis-arch/book/gettingStarted.md

 > and [JSON-LD](https://json-ld.org/)

-The importance of sharing (meta)data about your digital assets - in a form that others can understand - cannot be underemphasised: wihout a common approach, digital assets are often invisible to one another, harming collaboration, due diligence, and informed action.
+The importance of sharing (meta)data about your digital assets - in a form that others can understand - cannot be underemphasised: without a common approach, digital assets are often invisible to one another, harming collaboration, due diligence, and informed action.
 The International Oceanographic Data and Information Exchange (IODE) helps provide ODIS as way for ocean data entities around the world to share